 Target: Employers are "satisfied" or "very satisfied" with 80% of student interns' performance.
-Findings (2018-2019) - Target: Met Fall 2018 Internship: (40/44, n=44) 90% of students achieved a score of 70 or higher.
-Spring 2019 Internship: (20/22, n=22) 91% of students achieved a score of 70 or higher.
-Summer 2019 Internship: (42/43, n=43) 98% of students achieved a score of 70 or higher.
-Details of Action Plans for This Cycle (by Established cycle, then alpha) Address Estimating Findings The Estimating II class remains a challenge for AET students, as reported in the 2019-20 findings.
-This semester, a School of Construction + Design Tutoring Center has been implemented to assist with Estimating II assignments.
-I made the recommendation to the Director to remove Estimating II from the AET curriculum and replace the course with a portfolio development or Photoshop course from Interior Design or Graphic Design.
-The process of closing the loop for the ACT program has been newly established by the Director, Dr. Erich Connell, and the program Coordinator, Jessica Lee.
+Findings (2017-2018) - Target: Met Fall 2017: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Spring 2018: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Summer 2017: 86% (6/7) of employers are "satisfied" or "very satisfied."
+Details of Action Plans for This Cycle (by Established cycle, then alpha) Address Estimating Findings The process of closing the loop for the ACT program has been newly established by the Director, Dr. Erich Connell, and the program Coordinator, Jessica Lee.
 Dr. Connell has been the Director of the School of Construction for 3 years, and Ms. Lee began her role as Coordinator during the fall 2017 semester.
 It is important that all courses are assessed using the Course Evaluation process outlined below; however, special attention will be dedicated to the Estimating I and Estimating II courses.
 A plan for remediation is part of the Course Evaluation process identified below; the remediation process for this course will be identified at the end of the fall 2018 semester because this course is currently being offered.
 Course Evaluation The Course Evaluation process identified below will begin this semester for the ACT program.
 In this proposed Course Evaluation process, courses are evaluated at the end of each fall and spring semester.
 The steps in the process of course evaluation and closing the loop are identified below: Courses are taught according to a cohort model; courses are only delivered during the fall OR spring.
 At the end of the fall or spring semester, a Course Assessment form is completed by the instructor of record for each course delivered.
-The Course Assessment form contains the following information: course name and identifiers, ABET criterion, assessment methodology, acceptable target and findings, recommendations / reflections, action plan, status of previous action plan.
+The Course Assessment form contains the following information: course name and identifiers.
+ABET criterion, assessment methodology, acceptable target and findings, recommendations / reflections, action plan, status of previous action plan.
 A faculty meeting is held at the end of each semester to review the results for each course.
 The measurements are reviewed at this meeting to determine if course changes or actions for remediation are needed.
 This meeting also serves the purpose of ensuring that previous action plans have been implemented and achieved based on the "status of previous action plan" from the previous year's Course Assessment form.
 The Director and Program Coordinator will hold a special meeting if proper adjustments have not been made to a course or assessment tool based on the instructor's self-assessment.
 Adjustments are made before the course is delivered again.
 To preemptively address this issue before the 2018-19 WEAVE cycle, all courses related to Economic Analysis and Cost Estimates have been re-evaluated during a series of dedicated faculty meetings.
 The findings for the past two years indicated a need to reassess the course objectives, textbook, software, and instructional methods used for Estimating I and Estimating II.
 The Estimating II course has been revised accordingly.
 Established in Cycle: 2016-2017 Implementation Status: In-Progress Priority: High Relationships (Measure | Outcome/Objective):